encse/adventofcode-template/README.md

 - online answer validation
 - regression tests
 - speed tests
-- calendar in ANSI colors for the terminal, as well as an SVG version
+- up to date calendar in ANSI colors for the terminal, as well as an SVG version for your README.md
 - source lines of code (sloc) chart
 - an OCR for elf fonts.